M4cs/SkaterXL-Guides/README.md

 #### My Public Servers Mod for XLMultiplayer

 I made a mod for XLMultiplayer which will allow more servers to show up in the server browser when you open up the menu.
 To install it download the 2 DLL files from [here](https://github.com/M4cs/XLMultiplayer/releases/download/0.8.1-psmc-0.1/XLMultiplayerPSMClient.zip).
 Replace the XLMultiplayer.dll and XLMultiplayerUI.dll files inside of `steamapps\common\Skater XL\Mods\XLMultiplayer`.
 This will allow you to view servers running the XLMultiplayer PSM Server mod.
 More info on hosting servers with that can be found below in the Hosting a Server section.

+# Setting Up a Multiplayer Server

+Download `Server.rar` from [here](https://github.com/silentbaws/XLMultiplayer/releases/tag/v0.8.1) and un-rar it somewhere on your computer.
+It only runs reliably on Windows but if you can figure out a way with Wine on Linux please contribute here!

+Setup your ServerConfig.json with a name, MOTD, and max players.

+Next you need to change `EnforceMaps` to TRUE.
+Then you need to make a directory in the same folder called `Maps`.
+This is where you will put all of your server's maps.
+If you are running it on a computer where you also play SkaterXL you can put the full path to your Documents Maps folder so something like `C:\Users\<YOUR NAME>\Documents\Skater XL\Maps\` as the `Maps` path in ServerConfig.json.

+Double click the XLMultiplayerServer.exe file and it should start to run.
+You will need to port forward `7777` and `7778` by default. **If you change your ports, you need to port forward that port and the number above it.
+So if you change to `1234` you need to PF `1234` and `1235`.** XLMultiplayer uses UDP packets so if you need to port forward for a certain type choose UDP.

+### My Server Doesn't Show Up In The Browser!!

+The normal XLMultiplaye server does not show all servers in the browser by default.
+I have made a fork of it to fix that so anybody using the Public Servers Mod client will be able to see them.
+Read above for info on obtaining the client mod.
+To install the server mod download the `XLMultiplayerServer.zip` from [here](https://github.com/M4cs/XLMultiplayer/releases/tag/v0.8.1-psm-0.1).
+Replace the files inside of your current XLMultiplayer server directory with the ones in the zip except `ServerConfig.json`.
+Now when you start your server you will be visible to everybody using the PSM client!